dataset-ninja/airbus-aircraft-detection/README.md

 # Airbus Aircrafts Detection Sample Dataset

-Airbus Aircraft Detection is a dataset for object detection tasks.
+Airbus Aircraft Detection is a dataset for object detection task.